arnau/Nutils/README.md

 # Nutils Readme

-A set of utilities for Nanoc3.
+A set of utilities for nanoc 3.

 ## Filters